infinum/ios-viper-xcode-templates/README.md

 }
 ```

-Like the Presenter above, this is only a skeleton which you will populate with IBOutlets, animations and so on.
+Like the Presenter above, this is only a skeleton that you will populate with IBOutlets, animations and so on.

 ### Interactor